Find Product

 What are the legal requirements for HGV insurance in the UK?
 HGV insurance is legally required for every vehicle over 3.5 tonnes GVW under the Road Traffic Act 1988, with unlimited third-party injury cover as the minimum.
 Beyond motor insurance, operators must also hold a valid Operator Licence (O licence) from the Traffic Commissioner, ensure all professional drivers hold a current Driver CPC qualification,

-HGV Insurance Legal Requirements: The Complete UK Overview
+HGV Insurance Legal Requirements: A Plain English Guide for UK Operators

 Last fact-checked: March 2026